gohugoio/hugo/content/content-management/page-bundles.md

             └── index.md
 ```

-In the above example `content/` directory, there are three leaf
+In the above example `content/` directory, there are four leaf
 bundles:

+about
+: This leaf bundle is at the root level (directly under
+    `content` directory) and has only the `index.md`.

 my-post
 : This leaf bundle has the `index.md`, two other content